haolle/paradise-papers-django/docs/tutorial/part04.rst

 Intro.
 ======

-I assume that you know how to create a django project and how to init and setup a django app inside this project.
+I assume that you know how to create a Django project and how to init and setup a Django app inside this project.
-If you don’t have a clue of what I said, I recommend to come back after reading the django intro tutorial and start again from part one of this tutorial: https://docs.djangoproject.com/en/1.11/intro/
+If you don’t have a clue of what I said, I recommend to come back after reading the Django intro tutorial and start again from part one of this tutorial: https://docs.djangoproject.com/en/1.11/intro/

-At this point of the tutorial you should have already created and setup the paradise_paper_search django project and the fetch_api django app(:doc:`Part 1 <part01>`).
-Also you learned how to integrate the Neomodel OGM into the django project(:doc:`Part 2 <part02>`).
+At this point of the tutorial, you should have already created and setup the paradise_paper_search Django project and the fetch_api Django app(:doc:`Part 1 <part01>`).
+Also you learned how to integrate the Neomodel OGM into the Django project(:doc:`Part 2 <part02>`).
-And at :doc:`Part 3 <part03>` you learned the way a Neo4j Graph Database is modeled using Neomodel and ended with a serie of python classes definitions that represent the nodes, properties and relationships of the Paradise Paper Graph Database(PPGDB).
+At :doc:`Part 3 <part03>` you learned the way a Neo4j Graph Database is modeled using Neomodel and ended with a serie of python classes definitions that represent the nodes, properties and relationships of the Paradise Paper Graph Database(PPGDB).

 Current project structure::